Meet the Career Studio Team

 Peer Career Coaches

-Launched in the fall of 2019, the Career Studio began utilizing a peer-to-peer coaching model.
-The purpose of the model is to give students the opportunity to receive career coaching from fellow students.
+The Career Studio utilizes a peer-to-peer coaching model where students are given the opportunity to receive career coaching from fellow students.
 This has proven successful for the program as it not only benefits students scheduling the appointment, but the student coaches as well.
 Through their position, student coaches gain a deeper understanding of navigating the career world, while also helping their fellow students along the way.

 To schedule an appointment, email: firstname.lastname@example.org.